 - allows for the proper and timely completion of reports on active awards

 Property Management also provides the University’s Risk Management office with the details of all moveable capital equipment purchases.
 They also complete a capital equipment inventory every two years to ensure that all records and insurance remains current and correct.
-See the Insurance section for information about insuring such items.

 Additional restrictions may apply to certain controlled information (e.g., technical data, encryption software), as well as physical items (e.g., scientific equipment), regardless of the value.
 This information is further detailed in the Export Controls section.